ArlCIbe/ArlCIbe/README.md

-### **A friendly note to whomever it may concern, but particularly to hiring managers, recruiters, and the like: please don’t let my playful tone fool you.
-I’m sharing my quirky side here, but if you’d prefer a more polished, buttoned-up version of my background, feel free to check out my LinkedIn or reach out directly.**

 # TL;DR --> Code wrangler slangin' syntax by the pound | table shaker | dream chaser🏃‍♀️

 ## Behind the Screen👩‍💻